Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 \begin{remark} We use the rigidity and equivalence-collapse principle established in Algebraic Phase Theory~IV: finite terminating algebraic phases satisfying the APT axioms are classified, up to intrinsic phase equivalence, by their defect rank, termination length, and interaction signature. \end{remark}

 \begin{theorem} Let $\mathcal I$ be a rigidity island of an algebraic phase $\mathcal P$.
-Then $\mathcal I$ is a strongly admissible algebraic phase and hence is classified, up to intrinsic phase equivalence, by its intrinsic defect rank, termination length, and induced interaction signature.
-In particular, the boundary depth of $\mathcal I$ is trivialthe boundary depth of $\mathcal I$ is trivial (equal to $0$ by convention) and is independent of the boundary depth of $\mathcal P$. \end{theorem}
+Then $\mathcal I$ is a strongly admissible algebraic phase and therefore falls within the rigid classification framework of Algebraic Phase Theory~IV.
+In particular, $\mathcal I$ is determined up to intrinsic phase equivalence by its intrinsic defect rank, termination length, and induced interaction signature.

+Moreover, the boundary depth of $\mathcal I$ is trivial (equal to $0$ by convention) and is independent of the boundary depth of $\mathcal P$. \end{theorem}

 \begin{proof} Let $\mathcal P$ be an algebraic phase and let $\mathcal I=\mathcal I_{\mathcal P}\subseteq\mathcal P$ be its (unique maximal) rigidity island.
 By definition, $\mathcal I$ satisfies all axioms of Algebraic Phase Theory at every filtration depth.
 Consequently, $\mathcal I$ is itself a finite, terminating algebraic phase with canonical defect structure and canonical filtration